 No. Ticketing will not be enforced as long as you are parked legally.

 Is EOPS open?

-EOPS will be open in-person Mondays - Thursdays 8:00 AM - 5:00 PM.
-Full services will also continue to be offered virtually.
+EOPS will be open in-person Mondays - Thursdays, 8:00 AM - 5:00 PM.
+Complete services will also continue to be offered virtually.
 Visit the EOPS website for contact info.

 Please Email Us!